First Russian circumnavigation: Wintering in Kodiak

 The winter was approaching, and on November 10, 1804, Neva returned to Kodiak to the harbour of St. Paul.
-By November 16 the sloop was outfitted, and the crew was transferred ashore.
+By the 16th, the sloop was outfitted, and the crew was transferred ashore.
 With the advent of cold weather, Lisyansky detected the temperature in 5,5 °F (−14,7 °С).
 Wintering lasted for 11 months during which the crew lived in comfortable accommodations.
 Moreover, sailors engaged in fishing and winter haunting.
 On Svyatki the crew staged a theatrical performance, and for Maslenitsa they built an ice slide.
-The frost lasted until March 9, 1805; the lowest measured temperature was −17.5 ° C (9 pm on January 22).
+The frost lasted until March 9, 1805; the lowest measured temperature was −17.5 °C (9 pm on January 22).
 Preparations for the departure started on March 20.
 From March 22, Lisyansky, with navigator Kalinin and one sailor went on three canoes to conduct geographic surveys.
 By April 12 they had compiled a map of the Kodiak archipelago, the Chiniat Gulf, the Pavlovsk harbour, and Three Hierarchs Bay.

 The RAC's counterman Nikolay Korobitsyn made the main decisions regarding this stage of the expedition.
 He was also supposed to take furs on board for trading in China.
 Overall, Neva delivered goods for 310,000 rubles from St. Petersburg, and received furs and walrus bones total cost of 440,000 rubles.
 Besides loading the goods, the crew had to make a new bowsprit for the sloop that delayed the departure until June 13.
 The expedition left the Pavlovsk Harbor only at 2 pm on November 16.
 On June 22, Neva arrived in Novo-Arkhangelsk.
 During the winter, eight large wooden buildings were constructed, about which Lisyansky wrote that in size and decoration they would have looked quite worthy even in Europe.
 Neva greeted ruler Baranov with a salute of 9 shots.
 He was also invited for dinner with the captain.
 From July 2 to 7, navigator Kalinin was on the Kruzof Island where he described the bay and the Mount Edgecumbe.
 Lisyansky was so interested in Edgecumbe that on July 21-22 he, together with Povalishin climbed and explored a crater that was overgrown with dense forest.
 While later describing the journey, the captain greatly exaggerated the height of the mountain.